 Sites and premises

-One site allocated to provide both housing and employment uses is at Brimscombe Port where plans to reinstate the canal basin as part of the Cotswold Canals restoration have been resurrected.
+Another site allocated to provide both housing and employment uses is at Brimscombe Port where plans to reinstate the canal basin as part of the Cotswold Canals restoration are being developed.
 The Homes and Communities Agency have committed £2m to the project with the District Council, who lead on the canal restoration, between Stonehouse and Brimscombe, providing another £1m.
-Supported by the District Council, the Cotswold Canals Trust has also submitted a £15m bid to the Heritage Lottery Fund to finance the next phase of restoration from Saul to Stonehouse.

 Commercial development continues apace in the district, highlighting the areas excellent communications, well established infrastructure and skilled workforce and its continuing popularity as a location for business growth and investment.

 Having completed their move to a new UK headquarters building Sartorius Stedim Lab Ltd has now received permission for a 50,000 sq ft extension, almost doubling the floorspace.
 This landmark development at Robert Hitchins’ Stonehouse Park, together with the purchase of a sizable plot by another local company, Staitech, only leaves 4000 sq ft of available developable space at this strategic location close to the M5.

 Stroud Metal has permission for a new 70,000 sq ft B2/B8 development at Stroudwater Business Park, Stonehouse.
 Once the company has relocated from its current site in Dudbridge, Stroud, a mixed use development, potentially including a supermarket, will begin.
 Meanwhile redevelopment of the Bath Road Trading Estate, Stroud will see the refurbishment of industrial floorspace and the addition of a new Aldi store.